 1 The burden of the word of the Lord— Against the land of Hadrach, And Damascus its resting place (For the eyes of men And all the tribes of Israel Are on the Lord); 2 Also against Hamath, which borders on it, And against Tyre and Sidon, though they are very wise.
 3 For Tyre built herself a tower, Heaped up silver like the dust, And gold like the mire of the streets.
 4 Behold, the Lord will cast her out; He will destroy her power in the sea, And she will be devoured by fire.

 Chapters 9 through 14 are prophecies.
 There are two eschatological oracles.
-The words “that day,” which occurs 18 times, point to the future.
-The central figure is the messianic King who will both judged and bless.
+The phrase “that day,” which occurs 18 times, points to the future.
+The central figure is the Messianic king who will both judge and bless.
 Both oracles center around the Messianic future of Israel.
 These chapters are the most quoted section of all the prophets by the Gospel passion narratives.
 The book of Revelation is also heavily influenced by the book of Zechariah.

 Chapters 9-11 embrace the first oracle.
 This burden concerns the Gentile nations of the world and their rejection of the Messiah.